Minionguyjpro/XDA-Forums-Issue-Tracker/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Way to solve**
+Specify the way/steps to solve the bug/problem if applicable/possible.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.